Marshalls Creek Bridge replacement

 • a 3-metre-wide shared path on the southern side of the bridge and a 1.8-metre-wide footpath on the northern side of the bridge

-Work on the bridge is expected to take about 14 months to complete, weather permitting.
+Major construction work on the bridge is expected to start in September 2025 and take about two years to complete, weather permitting.

 Project documents